About Us

 Learning losses due to the pandemic, combined with low levels of learnings to begin with, put millions of children at risk of lagging behind not just in school, but also in their working lives.

-Recognizing the urgent and important need for collaborative action alongside the Government of India’s NIPUN Bharat Mission, a coalition of partners is launching a first-of-its-kind initiative, the‘Back-to-School Outcomes Fund.’
+Recognising the urgent and important need for collaborative action alongside the Government of India’s NIPUN Bharat Mission, a coalition of partners has launched a first-of-its-kind initiative, LiftEd (Learning and Innovation in FLN to Transform Education)

-The EdTech Accelerator forms an integral part of this Fund to achieve FLN goals for all children in India.
-The Accelerator aims to support EdTech solutions that are seeking to provide access to affordable and quality learning solutions for low-income contexts.
-It will also help organizations innovate to address challenges, and build evidence on learning outcomes, benchmarks, and cost-effectiveness, thereby supporting the education ecosystem to improve access to quality education at scale.
+The EdTech Accelerator forms an integral part of this initiative to achieve FLN goals for all children in India.
+The Accelerator supports EdTech solutions that are seeking to provide access to affordable and quality learning solutions for the low-income segment.
+It will also help organisations innovate to address challenges, and build evidence on learning outcomes, benchmarks, and cost-effectiveness, thereby supporting the education ecosystem to improve access to quality education at scale.

-Over a period of two years, the Accelerator will fund eight high-quality EdTech solutions from both non-profit and private organizations that aim to build, pilot, measure, and test innovative ideas.
-Impact-focused grant funding and dedicated mentoring support will be available in year one, and grants to further scale up this work will be available in year two, thereby reaching up to 2.5 million children by 2025.
+Over a period of two years, the Accelerator will fund eight high-quality EdTech solutions from both non-profit and private organisations that aim to build, pilot, measure, and test innovative ideas.
+Impact-focused grant funding and dedicated mentoring support are given in year one, and grants to further scale up this work will be available in year two, thereby reaching up to 2.5 million children by 2025.
 More about the Accelerator here

 About Reliance Foundation